tp1415926535/JinXiaWinToolBox/README.md

 **Historical version**
 -
-**v1.0** 2021 / 01
+**v1.0** 2021/01

 **Single tool link**
 -
-If you only want one tool in the tool set, you can turn off other functions, or select the link to download individual tools.
+If you only want one tool in the tool set, you can turn off other functions, or select the link to download separate tool.
 - [ColorPalette](https://github.com/tp1415926535/ColorPanel)
 - [TopTool](https://github.com/tp1415926535/TopTool)
 - [QuickSearch](https://github.com/tp1415926535/QuickSearchTool)